 Employees are trusted more than brands and CEOs, so it makes sense to involve them more in your LinkedIn marketing strategy.

-Your employees should be able to distribute your company’s content on LinkedIn in a few seconds, and organizations should be able to gamify advocacy experience and measure the impact of LinkedIn marketing on a company’s success.
+Your employees should be able to distribute your company’s content on LinkedIn in a few seconds, and organizations should be able to gamify advocacy experience and measure the impact of your LinkedIn marketing startegy on a company’s success.

 Haiilo’s Publishing Studio is a hub for creating and publishing content to your workforce at scale.
 It provides a central place from which employees can access their company’s existing content and social posts at any time.